hackle/blogger/src/raw/linq-gets-lazier.md

-Hardly the best way to do so, but it's during a live demo that I found out Linq got even lazier.
+Hardly the best way to, but it's during an unplanned live demo that I found out Linq got even lazier.

 I was running my go-to example of Linq's laziness.